wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 Launch the Ktor application.

-Replace `PHONE_NUMBER` with an actualphone number and open the following URL in the browser:
+Replace `PHONE_NUMBER` with an actual phone number and open the following URL in the browser:

 ```
 http://localhost:8080/verifyNumber?phoneNumber=PHONE_NUMBER
 ```

 >  Vonage phone numbers are in [E.164](https://developer.nexmo.com/concepts/guides/glossary#e-164-format) format, '+' and '-' are not valid.
 Make sure you specify your country code when entering your number, for example, US: 14155550100 and UK: 447700900001
+>
 > [As a trial user](https://help.nexmo.com/hc/en-us/articles/204014853-Nexmo-trial-period-How-to-add-numbers-to-list-of-permitted-destinations), you will only be able to send SMS and make voice calls to the number you registered with and up to 4 other test numbers of your choice (you can top up your Vonage account to remove this restriction).

 You should receive an SMS with a code and see a similar response: